 But, the good news is you may be able to get rid of this unpleasant odor by wearing socks.
 Not just any socks; you need to grab a pair of socks that contains copper.

 If you thought copper was just a mineral that has been in use for making utensils and ornaments, it’s time to change that thought because copper can do much more.
-Here’s why copper can help you get rid of that awful,
+Here’s why copper can help you get rid of that awful, smelly feet you walk with every day.

 Benefits Of Copper For Your Body